A biology degree has a natural fit with the science and health sectors and provides wide-ranging skills including communication and problem solving...

 Search for placements and find out more about work experience and internships.

 A wide range of employers recruit graduates for biology-related jobs including:

-Many biology graduates pursue opportunities outside the science and health sectors in business, finance, marketing, education and sales.
+Many biology graduates pursue opportunities outside the science and health sectors in industries such as business, finance, marketing, education and sales.

 In addition to subject-specific knowledge of biological systems and concepts, you will develop a range of practical and technical skills and learn how to use specialist techniques and technical equipment.
 A biology degree also develops more general skills, which are attractive to employers in all sectors, including:

 Many biology graduates choose to study for postgraduate qualifications in a more specialised science to increase their expertise in a particular area.
-Others pursue postgraduate opportunities in other career areas.
+Others pursue postgraduate opportunities to lead them into different careers.

 A higher qualification may be an advantage in a competitive job market as it will enhance your research skills, specialist knowledge and communication skills.
 It can also help with career progression.

 If you want a career as a research scientist or a university lecturer, you must do a PhD following your degree.

 Around 1 in 10 graduates are working as laboratory technicians, biochemists and medical scientists.

 A further 30% are in further study, either full time or part time while working.